-"Well-being" is "the condition of being healthy, happy, and comfortable ...." according to Wordsmyth.com.
-Bottom line, it's how you see and feel about your life.
+"Well-being" is "the condition of being healthy, happy, and comfortable ...." according to wordsmyth.net(link opens in new window) .
+Bottom line, your idea of well-being is directly associated with how you view and feel about your life.

-Many things play a part in our well-being.
+Many factors play a role in our well-being.
 There are the basics like food, shelter, and health.
-And then there are the less-concrete things: our relationships with others, feeling like we have value, or feeling like our lives have meaning.
+And then there are emotional aspects such as: our relationships with others, feeling like we have value, or believing our lives have meaning.

-It's easy to think that as long as peoples' basic needs are met, everything else is just sugar on top.
-But for a long time some have believed there has to be a link between our well-being and our bodies' health.
-And now, scientists are finding this is true: there are very real connections between how we're feeling and how we're doing.
+It's easy to conclude that as long as individual basic needs are met, everything else is just sugar on top.
+However, many scientists have considered there to be a link between our well-being and our bodies' health.

-Relationships are a big area of interest.
-A Gallup management Journal article reports on a study that compares the state of a couple's relationship with their physical ability to recover from injury.
+Relationships, it turns out, do matter.
+An article entitled, Your Friends and Your Social Well-being, published by the Gallup Business Journal1, explores the state of a couple's relationship with their physical ability to recover from injury.
 Doctors made small wounds on the arms of 42 married couples, and then watched how fast those wounds healed.
-What they saw was very dramatic.
-The couples with good, low-stress relationships healed twice as fast as couples with relationship problems.
+What they observed was quite dramatic.
+The couples with good, low-stress relationships healed twice as fast as compared to couples experiencing strained relationships.

-The study goes on to say that people with zero hours of social time in a day have even chances of having a "good" or "bad" day.
-But people who have more social time tend to have more "good" days than people who say they have no social time.
-In fact, each hour of social time, up to six hours a day, seems to raise the odds of a day being a "good" one.
+Alternatively, individuals with little to no social time have an even chance of having a "good" or "bad" day.
+Interestingly, individuals with more social time tend to have more "good" days than individuals who don’t socialize.
+In fact, each hour of social time, up to six hours a day, can raise the odds of having a “good" day.

-What if you're just not a "relationship person"?
-Well, we can't get into that here; we can only report that friendships seem to make a very big difference in peoples' health.
-In one workplace study having a friend, and even better, a "best friend," at work helps us do our jobs much better.
-People who have close friends at work are seven times more likely to do higher-quality work, care more about their jobs, serve customers better, have a better sense of well-being, and are less likely to be injured at work.
+Friendships can make a considerable difference in individual health.
+Having a friend, and even better, a "best friend," at work helps us do our jobs much better.
+Individuals with close friends at work are seven times more likely to do higher-quality work, care more about their jobs, serve customers better, have a better sense of well-being, and are less likely to be injured at work.
+3

-Close friends at work also help us meet that "six hours of social time" mark.
-Also, people with work friends are more productive at work.
-Even their "chit-chat" seems to add to productivity – tell that to your boss next time you're at the water cooler.
-But truly, this study says, these people seem more engaged at work.
-And the study shows it's not what people are doing that makes them more engaged at work; it's with whom they're working.
-A sense of community makes a big difference.
+Likewise, close friends at work also help us meet that "six hours of social time" mark.
+Individuals with work friends tend to be more productive at work.
+Even their "chit-chat" can add to a productivity – tell that to your boss next time you're at the water cooler.
+People who socialize and make friends seem more engaged at work. it's not necessarily what people are doing that makes them more engaged at work; it's whom they're working with that helps to make a difference.4

-So if you come to work, sit at your desk, don't talk to anyone all day, and then wonder about your job performance reviews, it might pay to remember that doing well at work seems to be linked to being social at work.
-You might get a nice surprise on several fronts.
-Even those who say "I'm just not a people person" find friendship worth the effort in the long run.
+So if you come to work, sit at your desk, don't talk to anyone all day, and then wonder about your job performance reviews, it might pay to remember that doing well at work appears to be linked to being social at work.

-Being sociable also improves your memory.
-A study of more than 15,000 people over age 50 showed that those who were socially active had less than half the rate of memory loss of those who spent more time alone.
+Being social also helps with memory.
+Here again, Rath and Harter reference study data that among more than 15,000 people over 50 years old who were socially active had less than half the rate of memory loss as compared to individuals who spent more time alone.

-One way to meet more people and feel like you're part of a community is to volunteer for something.
-It can be hard to find the time to do, but every year, people who volunteer find themselves reaping the rewards of friendship and self-worth.
-Plus, there's no better way to stop thinking about your troubles than to try helping someone else with theirs.
+One way to meet more people and feel like you are part of a community is to volunteer.
+People who volunteer often find this type of activity as a new outlet for social interaction and meeting new people.
 The right volunteer match can help you find friends; improve the places where you live, work, or worship; learn new skills; and even move your career forward.

 It can also be good for your mind and body.
-An article from the nonprofit resource HelpGuide.org lists some ways volunteering improves both mental and physical health:
+An article entitled, Volunteering and its Surprising Benefits, How Giving to others Makes You Healthier and Happier from the nonprofit resource HelpGuide.org lists some ways volunteering improves both mental and physical health:

 Volunteering helps people gain self-confidence.